sebastiandevuy/TitanHttp/README.md

 }
 ```

 TitanAuthHandlerProtocol provides 2 functions that will be called whenever a request is made (you can parse the url and decide what set of authentication headers to add), and whenever a 403 is returned from a service so you may act on refreshing authentication credentials or not.
-Once you refresh you return true if succesfull or false if it fails.
+Once you refresh you either return success or failure, or notRelevant if you actually dont care about refreshing for a specific request (Ex: a url you dont actually handle).
 It will retry the request and call again (getAuthenticationHeadersIfNeeded) so it will pick up the updated values from there.
 The url of the request is provided to give you context.

 ```sh
 public protocol TitanAuthHandlerProtocol {